AnderSouza/focus-target/README.md

 ## :star2: Features

-- :gear: React Component with a non-intrusive syntax.
+- :thumbsup: React Component with a non-intrusive syntax.
+- :gear: Custom hook to provide more flexibility.
 - :keyboard: Set your own keyboard shortcuts.
 As many as you like.
 - :mag: Initial focus definition.
 - :shield: Built with TypeScript.